Henry keeps rewriting Titans history in loss to Kansas City - WHIZ News

 After running for 219 yards and two touchdowns last week against Houston, the bruising running back moved past Earl Campbell and into first place in franchise history Sunday night with 74 career touchdown runs.

-Henry also became the fifth running back since 1950 to have at least 17 games with 100 yards rushing and two touchdowns in their first seven seasons.
-The others to do it happen to be good company: Hall of Famers LaDainian Tomlinson, Jim Brown and Emmitt Smith and former MVP Shaun Alexander.
+Henry also became the fifth running back since 1950 to have at least 17 games with 100 yards rushing and two TDs in their first seven seasons in the league.
+And the others to do it are good company: Hall of Famers LaDainian Tomlinson, Jim Brown and Emmitt Smith and former MVP Shaun Alexander.

 The problem on Sunday night was Henry didn’t have any help.

 Willis got the nod for the second straight week.
-And it wasn’t a whole lot better than his first career start.
+And it wasn’t a whole lot better than his first career start, when he was 6 of 10 for 55 yards with an interception against the Texans.

-He made a couple of nice throws early in the game, but when the Chiefs made the Titans one-dimensional in the second half, he failed to produce.
-Willis finished just 5 of 16 for 80 yards while adding 80 yards on the ground.
+He made a couple of nice throws early in the game, but when the Chiefs made the Titans one-dimensional in the second half, Willis failed to produce.
+He finished just 5 of 16 for 80 yards while adding 40 yards on the ground.

+The Titans had 245 yards total offense, the fifth time they’ve been held to 255 or less this season.

+“We were getting points on drives and we were finding ways to do it,” Willis said, “whether it was in the run game or the pass game.
+We were just trying to find ways to win regardless, whatever it took.”

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL